Guides

 PAIR WITH

-A creative practice, perched in the garden [absorbing nature’s frequency and admiring it's bounty], a refreshing meditation.
+A creative practice, perched in the garden [aligning to your natural frequency], a refreshing meditation.

-[1] Sift 2 scoops [1 tsp] of matcha into a tea bowl with a spout.
+[1] Scoop/sift matcha into a tea bowl with spout

 MATCHA GENMAICHA

 Organic matcha genmaicha is a loose leaf green tea with a matcha twist.
-Slightly nutty and toasty with a smooth, umami taste, this mellow satiating tea is traditionally served in a kyusu [Japanese teapot] or strainer.
-Equally beautiful and healing.
+Slightly nutty, toasty and mellow, with a gentle umami taste, this satiating tea is traditionally served in a kyusu [Japanese teapot] or strainer.
+A grounding tea.

 BEST SERVED

-As the first cup of tea in the morning or sipped throughout the day.
+As the first cup of tea in the morning or as a savoury afternoon delight.

 PAIR WITH